15 amazing days of outback adventures from Adelaide to Darwin!

 Day 13 - Kakadu – Darwin

-Decisions, decisions: optional morning flight over Kakadu and Arnhem Land, or a sleep in.
-We vote for the former, to get some perspective before you venture toward Ubirr and its astounding ancient Aboriginal rock art.
+The best way to appreciate the immensity of Kakadu is from the air.
+A morning flight swoops low over these beauties, giving you a feel for its Indigenous significance (own expense).
+On the ground, meanwhile, Aboriginal art awaits at Ubirr.
 Scamper to the top of the rocky outcrop for seemingly endless views over floodplains backdropped by sheer escarpments.
-If it looks familiar, that’s because it played a starring role in 1986 Aussie film, Crocodile Dundee.
+If your backdrop looks familiar, that’s because it features in Crocodile Dundee.
 The night is yours in steamy Darwin, where the characters are as large as the shadows cast at sunset.
-First stop: the Mindil Beach Sunset Market for dinner with your feet in the sand.
+First stop: the Mindil Beach Sunset Markets, where there is a melting-pot of multi-cultural cuisines (own expense).

-Day 14 - Litchfield National Park
+Day 14 - Darwin Free Time

 Day 15 - Farewell from Darwin